How Do Female Swimmers Deal With Periods?

 Does swimming impact your period?

-Swimming in the pool may reduce or even stop your menstrual flow while you are in the water.
-It may also help relax your muscles and reduce cramping.
+Swimming in the pool may slow down your flow or help relieve menstrual cramps.
 Other than those wonderful splashes of news, swimming is not going to change or impact your period in any way.

 Shop Proof ™ Period For After Swim